 What do you feel like you should be doing?

-And by this I mean, are you seeing trends online which your friends or maybe just strangers are doing, and therefore feeling as if you should be doing this as well.
+And by this I mean, are you seeing trends online that your friends or maybe just strangers are doing, and therefore feeling as if you should be doing this as well.
 But actually, if you think about it, you have zero interest in these things.

 What are you stressed about?

 What’s bringing stress into your life right now?
-Think about different areas of your life, such as your home, your work or education your relationships, your health.
+Think about different areas of your life, such as your home, your work or education your relationships, and your health.
 Even things such as your creativity and self-care, maybe these are things which bring you joy but you don’t currently have enough time to enjoy them.

-Write down everything and anything which is causing you stress right now and what you can do to fix it.
+Write down everything and anything which is causing you to stress right now and what you can do to fix it.
 To fix the issue you will either need to completely ditch it or alternatively find a solution to help reduce the stress.

 Who is bringing negativity into your life?

 Are there any toxic people in your life who are bringing you down?
-Can you spend less time with these people or completely cut the them from your life?
+Can you spend less time with these people or completely cut them from your life?
 Surround yourself with people who encourage you and support you.